-The only caveat: Site language settings
+Issue #1: Site language settings

 Ensure that you set the site language (at the General Options of your WordPress site) to the visitor’s language of the website.
 This setting makes sure The SEO Framework recognizes the language of the site for meta-tag generation, and our dictionary API services brought with Focus.